BABBEL | CEO OFFICE IN PRACTICE

 THE RESULT

-The CEO Office scaled with the business from €100M to €300M without needing to be rebuilt.
+The CEO Office scaled with the business across a decade of growth without needing to be rebuilt.

 Most importantly, the systems held.